Chrome is the most popular web browser, and one reason for this is that it remains one of the fastest browsers.

 Usually the amount of tabs that are currently open to Chrome, it can reach double digits.
 Especially with higher-resolution monitors, which are able to display more and clearer information.

-Open tabs continue to run on and thus continue to consume your system resources.
-Instead of simply closing unnecessary tabs, you can enable a flag in Chrome that suspends tabs you're not using, and then brings them back when you click them, saving them in memory.
+Open tabs continue to run in the background and so continue to consume resources in your system.
+Instead of just closing the unnecessary tabs, you can activate a flag in Chrome that stops the tabs that you are not using, and then resets the tabs when you click them, saving them to memory.

 To enable this flag, go to chrome: // flags /, then press "Ctrl + F" and look for "tab discarding", click the drop-down box, select "Enabled", and restart Chrome.